hashgraph/hedera-mirror-node/docs/design/parser.md

 All top level tasks can be done in parallel

-1. Perf benchmarks
+1. Perf
-    1. Move database abstractions to `hedera.mirror.repository` package from where they can be shared by importer, grpc, data-generator.
-        - Replace `PostgresCSVDomainWriter` by `PostgresWritingRecordStreamEventsHandler` to test db insert performance and establish baseline
+    1. Replace `PostgresCSVDomainWriter` by `PostgresWritingRecordStreamEventsHandler` to test db insert performance and establish baseline
     1. Optimize `PostgresWritingRecordStreamEventsHandler`
         - Schema changes to remove entity ids
         - Get rid of all `SELECT` queries in parser
         - Use of `COPY`
         - Concurrency using multiple jdbc connections
 1. Refactor `RecordItemParser` class.
 Split parsing logic into re-usable helper functions.
     - Will make it easy for mirror node users to write custom parsers
     - Will make it possible to have filtering logic less loosely coupled with parsing logic
 1. Split `RecordFileParser` class into two
     - Move FileSystem related code into `RecordFileReader`
     - Keep `RecordFileParser` agnostic of source of stream files
+1. Implement `BigQueryWritingRecordStreamEventsHandler` for `blockchain-etl` project (if needed)

 #### Milestone 3 (followup tasks to tie loose ends)